PhilipYip1988/python-tutorials/text_datatypes/readme.md

 Out[54]: 2
 ```

-The `Collection` method `index` will retrieve the index of the first occurance of a value:
+The `Sequence` method `index` will retrieve the index of the first occurance of a value:

 ```python
 In [55]: dict(enumerate(text))